Samyoul/U2F-php-server/README.md

 ## Example Code

-For a full working example of this repository please see [the dedicated example repository](https://github.com/Samyoul/U2F-php-server-examples)
+For a full working code example for this repository please see [the dedicated example repository](https://github.com/Samyoul/U2F-php-server-examples)

 You can also install it with the following: